SHTFDad may collect a share of sales or other compensation from the links on this page.

-While you may have given thought to owning an underground bunker, have you given any thought to underground bunker prices?
+While you may have given thought to own an underground bunker, have you given any thought to underground bunker prices?

 There is only one answer to avoiding the disasters of our nightmares.
 EMPs sending us collectively back to the stone age, nuclear war decimating our nation, and Yellowstone blowing its top.

-Unlike sticking your head in the sand sticking your entire body is not a bad idea.
+Unlike sticking your head in the sand, your entire body may not be a bad idea!

 When considering a project of this magnitude you must include several questions.

 After all the fantastic prepper dreaming you are eventually brought back to reality when you start to think about how much a bunker will actually set you back.

 This article will ground your expectations for underground bunker prices in reality with respect to how much you can expect to spend on your private underground paradise.

 When determining underground bunker prices there are numerous factors that will affect the cost.
 The primary factor will not be what you choose to build but how you choose to build.

 Like anything in life, you can exchange sweat equity for total cost.
 Going the DIY underground bunker route you can save a significant amount of money vs purchasing a 100% complete and installed bunker.
 The tradeoff is money for time and convenience.

 With respect to establishing a rough cost, bear in mind that your specific region and the location of your bunker will drive the cost.
 Traditionally, rural locations will have lower building costs in comparison to the suburbs or (gasp!) urban areas.